 Driving on our shared roadways requires shared trust.
 You need to be able to trust that the drivers to your left, right, forward, and behind are competent behind the wheel, but you also need to drive as if they are not.
 While defensive driving can be key in avoiding serious accidents, it may not always protect you from accidents that you yourself cause.
 Some of the common causes for an unsafe lane change include:

-Anyone of these problems could lead to the vehicle drifting, which could result in a wreck.
+Any one of these problems could lead to the vehicle drifting, which could result in a wreck.
 Attorneys that are responsible for these cases are well aware that in cases where more than one vehicle is involved, there is also the potential for liability to be shifted from one party to another.
 The best way to protect yourself, legally, is to document any accident that you are involved in, including details of unsafe lane changes to the fullest extent that you remember them.
 If you see another driver making an unsafe lane change, then it is best to give them as much room as possible without endangering any driver that may be behind you.
 If that unsafe lane change results in damage to your vehicle, then it might be time to speak with an attorney.

 As an attorney would point out, any driver who is distracted by cell phones, food, or conversation is still liable for the damages that they have caused.
-Because the most common type of unsafe lane changes are those that go across several lanes at the same time, it is very likely that traffic violations have taken place.
+Because the most common type of unsafe lane changes is those that go across several lanes at the same time, it is very likely that traffic violations have taken place.

 If you are involved in an accident that has been caused by another driver making an unsafe lane change, then the first thing to do is to make sure that everyone in your vehicle is okay.
 You will then need to ensure that your own vehicle can, if possible and safe to do so, move out of the way of oncoming traffic.
 Call 911 immediately, and document all details surrounding the accident.
-If you have further questions about your legal liability and recommended course of action, it is best to speak with a lawyer.
+If you have further questions about your legal liability and recommended a course of action, it is best to speak with a lawyer.